nshimyejoel/smart-contracts/README.md

    external price feed to determine Ether's USD value.
 Key functionalities include:

       - Fund(): Enables users to contribute Ether to the contract, ensuring that the amount sent meets or exceeds the specified minimum funding threshold.
+      - withdraw(): Withdraws funds from the contract to the owner's account, ensuring only the contract owner can execute this action.

+### 4. FundMeLibrary (FundMeLibrary.sol)
+   This library facilitates crowdfunding by allowing users to contribute Ether.
+It enforces a minimum funding threshold denominated in USD and utilizes an external price feed to determine Ether's USD value.
+Key functionalities include:

       - getPrice(): Retrieves the latest price of Ether in USD from an external price feed.
       - getVersion(): Provides the version of the price feed contract being utilized.
       - getConversionRate(uint256 ethAmount): Calculates the conversion rate of Ether to USD based on the amount of Ether provided.

-   #### Note: This contract's features rely on being connected to a simulated wallet environment for testing purposes, and it does not handle real funds.
+   #### Note: This contract's features rely on being connected to a simulated wallet environment for testing purposes.